 Assistance in obtaining a grant of probate or letters of administration is provided to people who live within a 32 kilometre radius of Melbourne (contact the Probate Office for advice on fees for this service).
 Outside that area, contact the registrar of the local Magistrates’ Court.

 In eligible cases, a small estates officer can be instructed by the applicant, and prepare and lodge an application on their behalf.
-The assistance provided by the court reduces the need for people to (1) An agreement to pay for the temporary use of something, for example a car.
-Also called renting or leasing.
-(2) To employ someone to do work. a solicitor and acts as a legal aid service to the public.
+The assistance provided by the court reduces the need for people to hire a solicitor and acts as a legal aid service to the public.

 The small estates officer or Magistrates’ Court registrar only deal with applications for basic grants of representation and do not render assistance in contentious or doubtful applications.
 In all cases, proof to establish both an applicant’s identity and their relationship to the deceased is required.

-For advice on tenants’ rights, rental disputes, The lawful removal of a tenant from a property.
-If a tenant who has been lawfully told to leave refuses to leave, the owner can take possession back by asking a court to issue an order.
-The order can then be enforced by the Sheriff’s Office., investigation of complaints, and assistance with taking and defending legal action, contact Tenants Victoria on 1800 068 860 or visit www.tenantsvic.org.au.
+For advice on tenants’ rights, rental disputes, eviction, investigation of complaints, and assistance with taking and defending legal action, contact Tenants Victoria on 1800 068 860 or visit www.tenantsvic.org.au.

-Financial counsellors can provide advice about debts, budgeting and Money that is owed by one person or business to another. recovery procedures.
-They can also provide paralegal advice on A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now., debt and bankruptcy.
+Financial counsellors can provide advice about debts, budgeting and debt recovery procedures.
+They can also provide paralegal advice on credit, debt and bankruptcy.
 For a list of financial counsellors, see Chapter 5.4: Financial counselling services.

 There are many websites that provide helpful information, including:

-- Law Institute of Victoria: www.liv.asn.au.
-Provides information for lawyers and the public.
+- Law Institute of Victoria: provides information for lawyers and the public

-- Victoria Legal Aid: www.legalaid.vic.gov.au.
-Provides legal aid guidelines, services and legal information.
+- Victoria Legal Aid: provides legal aid guidelines, services and legal information.